volodymyrhudyma/blog/content/blog/react-antipatterns-props-in-initial-state.md

 This happens because the **useState** hook initializes the state only once - when the component is rendered and is unable to capture further changes in the **value** prop, which is used as an argument.

-#### \#2 - Duplicated Source Of Truth

-The second drawback of this approach is a duplicated source of truth - **value** has already been defined in the state of the parent component, so why do we have to redefine it in the child component?

-The general recommendation is to pick a single component to be considered as a single source of truth and avoid duplicating the state in other components.

 ## The Correct Example

-Now we know what are the issues with the above code, so let's try to fix them.
+Now we know what is the issue with the above code, so let's try to fix it.

 #### \#1 - Parent Component Needs The Value

+In case if the parent component needs the **value**, for example to send it to the API, we may want to keep the state handling inside of it and just pass the **value** and the update function down as props:

 ```jsx
 const ParentComponent = () => {